streamnative/pulsar_weekly/content/2020/2020-01/2020-01-31-pulsar-weekly.md

     https://thedataexchange.media/taking-messaging-and-data-ingestion-systems-to-the-next-level

 - [Conference] Data Day Texas was held on January 25, 2020 in Austin.
-Three presentations of Pulsar were presented there.
+Three talks of Pulsar were given there.

     - "Building a streaming data warehouse using Flink and Pulsar" - presented by Sijie Guo from StreamNative.